TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

 ### Release Highlights

-We are thrilled to announce new updates and improvements in Tyk Cloud 1.23.0.
+This release adds new features to Tyk Cloud, including Support for **Multiple Plugin Bundles** in MServ for greater flexibility in plugin management, and an **Embedded Product Tour** during deployment wait times, offering users a guided overview of Tyk Dashboard features.

 For a comprehensive list of changes, please refer to the detailed [changelog]({{< ref "#Changelog-1.23.0">}}) below.

-#### Support for Multiple Plugin Bundles in MServ
-MServ now supports multiple plugin bundles, allowing users to manage and deploy various binaries for different plugins.
-This enhancement provides greater flexibility in plugin configuration and deployment within MServ.

-#### Embedded Product Tour During Deployment Wait Time
-An embedded interactive product tour has been added within the deployment screen to guide users through the Tyk Dashboard while they wait for their deployment to complete.
-This tour provides an overview of key features, helping users explore what they can do next in the dashboard.
-[Tyk sign up](https://tyk.io/sign-up/)

 ### Breaking Changes
 <!-- Required.
 Use the following statement if there are no breaking changes, or explain if there are -->